MicroWebStacks/astro-big-doc/content/examples/short-reference/readme.md

 * Reference to a page

-Link to page::panzoom
+Link to page::examples.panzoom

 * Short Reference to the same page

-Link to sid::981cd4a3
+Link to sid::2491a5c3

 It is also possible to reference assets, which produce a deep link within the page containing the asset, and also a back link to all references from within the asset itself

 * Short reference to an image

-Link to sid::5d43a9e7
+Link to sid::2d2a0446